 Monckton Chambers specialises in public and commercial law and the interface between the two.
 We are recognised as a leading set within our specialisms, which include competition and regulatory; public; sports; tax; and technology, media and communications.
 Our work is carried out in areas of the law that are rapidly growing and fast moving.
 It is exceptionally demanding, but also highly rewarding.
-We are the fastest growing set in the Bar Top 30 (revenues grew by 34% in 2015/16).

 We are looking for candidates of the highest intellectual calibre.
 Most successful candidates for pupillage will have a First Class Honours degree (although it need not be in law) or a graduate degree in law.